dekuNukem/bob_cassette_rewinder/README.md

 To reset the cassette to 30 washes, all I have to do is **set that byte back to 0x4e**, easy enough!

-With the simple EEPROM chip, standard 0.1 inch contacts spacing, one-byte counter, and no error checking, it sure seems Daan Tech didn't try really hard, guess they reckoned that it wasn't worth the trouble.
+With the simple EEPROM chip, standard 0.1 inch contact spacing, one-byte counter, and no error checking, it sure seems Daan Tech didn't try really hard, guess they reckoned that it wasn't worth the trouble.
 Well, less work for me too!

 ## Now what?